Tufts Asian American and Latino Centers Celebrate Anniversaries

 Photo: Tufts Latino Center

-But neither is the Asian-American Center's influence circumscribed to the Tufts campus.
-William Huang (A12) attests to the center's history of scaling up the concerns of the Tufts community to the larger Asian-American diaspora: "I'm proud of working with the center on programming to expand the intersections of what it means to be Asian American with other social identities," says Huang.
+But neither is the Asian American Center's influence circumscribed to the Tufts campus.
+William Huang (A12) attests to the Center's history of scaling up the concerns of the Tufts community to the larger Asian American diaspora: "I'm proud of working with the center on programming to expand the intersections of what it means to be Asian American with other social identities," says Huang.
 During his senior year, Huang adds, he participated in "a fascinating discussion with American Studies professor Jean Wu about the Jeremy Lin phenomenon that explored racialized notions of masculinity within our culture."
-Through the Asian-American Center's community, Huang says he learned about the stigma of mental illness, LGBT Asian Americans, the Vietnamese community affected by Hurricane Katrina, and "many other pertinent topics that exposed me to the complexity of systems outside of Tufts."
+Through the Asian American Center's community, Huang says he learned about the stigma of mental illness, LGBT Asian Americans, the Vietnamese community in New Orleans affected by Hurricane Katrina, and "many other pertinent topics that exposed me to the complexity of systems outside of Tufts."

-The Asian American Center was established in 1983 in response to the globalization of academic campuses and an increase in foreign-born students.
-Director Linell Yugawa acknowledges that Tufts' student population is a microcosm reflecting broader changes in the nation's demographic profile, thereby accentuating the need to connect the Asian-American experience on campus to the national and international contexts: "We have a broader representation of Asian ethnicities, and many students identify with a transnational experience," says Yugawa.
+The Asian American Center was established in 1983 in response to the globalization of academic campuses and an increase in foreign-born student enrollments.
+Director Linell Yugawa acknowledges that Tufts' student population is a microcosm reflecting broader changes in the nation's demographic profile, thereby accentuating the need to connect the Asian American experience on campus to the national and international contexts: "We have a broader representation of Asian ethnicities, and many students identify with a transnational experience," says Yugawa.

 The Latino Center's services include sponsoring the Latino Peer Leader Program, Latino Center Retreat, Latino Heritage Month, and a documentary film, Latinos on Campus describing the vicissitudes and achievements of Tufts' Latino students.
 Directed by filmmaker Roberto Arevalo, the documentary relates the experiences of Tufts Latino students to the more holistic national context.

-The Latino Center celebrates its 20th anniversary on October 12, 2013 with a gala hosted at 51 Winthrop Street at 7 PM, and includes performances by La Salsa and SFactor.
+The Latino Center celebrates its 20th anniversary on October 12, 2013 with a gala hosted at 51 Winthrop Street at 7 p.m., and includes performances by La Salsa and SFactor.
 The evening's festivities will be crowned with a live band and dancing.
-Guest speakers include President Monaco, former Dean of Students Bobbie Knable, Professor Adriana Zavala, and alumni associated with the center.
+Guest speakers include President Monaco, former Dean of Students Bobbie Knable, Professor Adriana Zavala, and alumni associated with the Latino Center.